-Employee: Classification:
+City of Columbus Notice to CWA Local 4502 Summary of Investigation

-Division: Department:
+Employee: Division: Classification: Department:

-Date management acqu iired knowledge:
+Date management acqu

 Date Investigation was completed:

 Alleged incident:

-being taken with regards to this i

-The following action is

-The Appointing Authority intendinvestigation with no further act
+ppointing Authority intends to end the on with no further action.
 Counseling, which may be oral or written and is not considered disciplinary action.

 Issuance of an Oral Reprimand

 Issuance of an Written Reprimand

-The Appointing Authority intend s to bring disciplinary

-charges against this employee.
+The Appointing Authority intends to bring disciplinary charges against this employee.

-0 , ,
+Management Designee Title Date

+Distribution: Copy: CWA Local 4502 Original: Investigative Pa ickage

 City of Columbus Disciplinary Reprimand Form For Use With CWA Local 4502

-For Use With CWA Local 4502

 Oral Reprimand Written Reprimand

 Employee: Classification:

 Division: Department:

-Violation of Central Work Rule # Violation of Dept./Division Policies (if applicable): On (date of occurrence), this employee engaged in conduct which violated the above listed rules and/or policies.
+Violation of Central Work Rule #

+Violation of Dept./Division Policies (if applicable):

+On (date of occurrence), this employee engaged in conduct which violated the above listed rules and/or policies.
 The following is a brief explanation of the violation:

 Appointing Authority or Designee Date

-On this date,, I issued and reviewed the contents of this document with the named employee.
-Supervisor Signature Date Employee Signature Date
+On this date,, I issued and rev with the named employee. viewed the contents o of this document

+Supervisor Signature Date

+Employee Signature Date

-Distribution: Original to Human Resources Un Copies to Employee and Union nit;
+Distribution: Original to Human Resources L Copies to Employee and Union Jnit;

-CWA LOCAL 4502

-WAIVER OF UNION REPRESENTATION
+CWA LOCAL 4502 WAIVER OF UNION REPRESENTATION